Methodology

 Feeling betrayed

-The artist picked a side.
+The figure picked a side.
 And it was the wrong side.
 Not wrong like a bad opinion.
-Wrong like they joined the team that is actively against the people who built them.
+Wrong like they crossed the room and stood with the people who are actively against the audience that built them.

 You were never for us.
 I know exactly what this is.
 I just didn't want to see it.

-The difference matters.
-Different breaks need different fixes.
-Running both at the same time is a category of disaster most careers don't survive.
+The difference between these two breaks is everything.
+Shame requires a different repair than betrayal.
+A different timeline.
+A different prescription.
+Running both simultaneously is the category of disaster most careers don't survive.

 Contract drift

-Who they say they are versus what the audience actually sees.
+The gap between the story they're selling and what the audience actually sees.
 Scored 1 to 10.
-A 2 means the contract is intact.
-A 9 means nobody believes the story anymore.
-Drift is detectable early — in the language fans use, in whether the drama is getting more coverage than the work, in whether people are watching to see what happens next instead of because they believe.
+A 2 means the contract is intact and the audience still believes.
+A 9 means the story collapsed so completely that even the defenders have gone quiet.
+Drift is detectable early — in the language fans use, in whether the drama is getting more coverage than the work, in whether people are watching to see what happens next instead of because they still believe something.

 Root cause

 Feeling foolish or feeling betrayed.
-The emotional register of the audience response tells you which one.
-Shame language means the contract was fraudulent.
-Anger language means the allegiance was misplaced.
-Both at once means the person is in serious trouble.
+The emotional register of the audience response tells you which one you're dealing with.
+Shame language — "I feel stupid," "was any of it real" — means the contract was fraudulent.
+Anger language — "they sold us out," "I knew it" — means the allegiance was misplaced.
+Both at once means the person is in serious structural trouble with no clean repair path available.

 Contract depth

 How much of the audience's identity is wrapped up in this person.
-This is the variable that determines severity.
-A surface fan leaves quietly and moves on.
+This is the variable that determines severity, not just direction.
+A surface fan leaves quietly and moves on in a week.
 A true believer who feels betrayed becomes a crusader.
-They write essays.
-They make YouTube videos and TikToks.
-They spend years processing it publicly because the investment was personal.
+They write the essays.
+They make the videos.
+They spend years processing it publicly because their investment was personal and the loss feels like self-betrayal.
 Deep contracts are harder to break.
-But when they break, they break loudest.
+When they break, they break loudest and longest.

 Collapse stage